+With environmental hazardous means substances that would have been categorized as substances in black and red category if they were covered by the categorization requirements, cf. criteria in Section 63.
 If there is a lack of knowledge on degradation products, these should be considered as environmental hazardous in accordance with the precautionary principle.

-"OSPAR's PLONOR list", as mentioned in the second subsection, refers to OSPAR List of Substances Used and Discharged Offshore which Are Considered to Pose Little or No Risk to the Environment (PLONOR) (OSPAR Agreement 2013-06).
+The strong acids and bases which are exempt from requirements for ecotoxicological testing, cf. Section 62 eighth subsection, are treated as substances in yellow category."OSPAR's PLONOR list", as mentioned in the second subsection, refers to OSPAR List of Substances Used and Discharged Offshore which Are Considered to Pose Little or No Risk to the Environment (PLONOR) (OSPAR Agreement 2013-06).